Travelling with your cat

 Ventilation

-Make sure there’s plenty of ventilation around your cat’s carrier so that they’re not too hot or too cold.
-If it gets too warm in the car, open the window to allow air to flow around the vehicle.
+Make sure there’s plenty of ventilation around your cat’s carrier, so they’re not too hot or too cold.
+If it gets too warm in the car, open windows to allow air to flow around the vehicle and switch on the cool air conditioning.

 Preventing escape

-If you need to open the carrier during the journey, make sure that all of the car windows and doors are closed first to prevent your cat from escaping.
+If you need to open the carrier during the journey, check all of the car windows and doors are closed first – to prevent your cat from escaping.

 Bus or train travel with cats